Red onions are the rack for perfectly roasted hasselback potatoes.

 - Cover each onion with a potato and secure it with a toothpick inserted in the middle.
 Brush each potato with olive oil and sprinkle with salt and pepper.

 - Roast on the bottom rack of the oven for 45-50 minutes until the potatoes are golden brown and the onions are tender.
-Sprinkle with chives and serve with chive sour cream.
+While the potatoes are roasting make the Chive Sour Cream by combining the sour cream, salt, and 1 tablespoon of chives.
+When the potatoes are done, sprinkle them with the remaining chives and serve with Chive Sour Cream.

 LIKE THIS RECIPE?
 PIN IT FOR LATER